paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

 ### Statutory Notes

+#### Amendment of Subsection (a)(10)
+Pub.
+L. 115–254, div.
+F, title VI, § 1470(o), (w), Oct.
+5, 2018, 132 Stat.
+3518, 3519, provided that, effective at the end of the transition period, as defined in [section 9681 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9681), subsection (a)(10) of this section is amended by striking “Overseas Private Investment Corporation” and inserting “United States International Development Finance Corporation”.
+See 2018 Amendment note below.

 #### References in Text
 The Export Administration Act of 1979, referred to in subsec. (a)(13)(A), is Pub.
 L. 96–72, Sept.
 29, 1979, 93 Stat.
-503, which is classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense.
-For complete classification of this Act to the Code, see Tables.
+503, which was classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense, prior to repeal by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232, except for sections 11A, 11B, and 11C thereof ([50 U.S.C.
+4611](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4611&num=0&edition=prelim), 4612, 4613).

 The Arms Export Control Act, referred to in subsec. (a)(13)(B), is Pub.
 L. 90–629, Oct.
 22, 1968, 82 Stat.
 1320, as amended, which is classified principally to chapter 39 (§ 2751 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2751 of this title](./chapter-039-arms-export-control.md#section-2751) and Tables.

 The Atomic Energy Act of 1954, referred to in subsec. (a)(13)(C), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
 919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

+#### Amendments
+2018—Subsec. (a)(10).
+Pub.
+L. 115–254 substituted “United States International Development Finance Corporation” for “Overseas Private Investment Corporation”.

+#### Effective Date of 2018 Amendment
+Amendment by Pub.
+L. 115–254 effective at the end of the transition period, as defined in [section 9681 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9681), see section 1470(w) of Pub.
+L. 115–254, set out as a note under [section 905 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section905&num=0&edition=prelim), The Congress.

 <a id="section-6448"></a>